 Most jokes are bad, right?

-Maybe it's just that most of MY jokes are bad.
+(Maybe it's just that most of MY jokes are bad.)

-This brings even more engagement since people love to comment on funny pics and quotes.
+Jokes bring engagement since people love to comment on funny pics and quotes.

-10. Twitter Tweets
+10. Tweets about Twitter

 Tweets about Twitter are some of the most successful, effective tweets you'll see in your stream.

-11. Interesting Trivia Tweets
+11. Interesting trivia tweets

-Everyone I know loves it.
+Everyone loves trivia!

-Just follow any one of dozens of popular trivia Twitter accounts to discover facts that will twist your brain.
+Just follow any one of the dozens of popular trivia Twitter accounts to discover facts that will twist your brain.